Learning and Growing

 We feel that it is important to the development of the whole child that their learning environment is peaceful, calm and familiar, enabling them to flourish in a predictable and unhurried atmosphere.

 By observing your child throughout each day, their changing needs are identified.
 As babies and toddlers they will progress through more physical and sensory experiences and with increasing confidence and with us providing the enabling environment, will develop into confident and curious learners.
 Activities undertaken by each individual child reflect their personal likes, dislikes and preferences and the carefully considered environment is designed to foster independence and encourage all aspects of learning at the child’s own pace and time.

-Following the same ethos that is put into practice by Steiner Waldorf settings, we also believe that by enabling the children to play and learn in mixed aged family groups (3 mths - 5 yrs), the children are encouraged to work in partnership, take turns and share and develop conscientious respect and empathy for one another.
+Following the same ethos that is put into practice by Steiner Waldorf settings, we also believe that by enabling the children to play and learn in mixed aged groups (3 mths – 5 yrs) at certain times of the day, the children are encouraged to work in partnership, take turns and share and develop conscientious respect and empathy for one another.

 The Key Person System

 About Key Person System

 Each child upon joining the Nursery is allocated to a member of Nursery staff, known as their ‘Key person’.
 The Key person system has been put in place to encourage a close relationship of complete trust between a child and his or her Key person, aiming to provide a ‘home from home’ and to be a role model worthy of imitation by the child.
 This member of staff is also responsible for informing the child’s parent, parents or carer of their child’s daily activities and wellbeing, as well as all types of record keeping, such as; completing observations, assessments and gathering information to complete their ‘Learning Journey’.

 Children attending the Nursery interact to some extent with all members of staff in the room in which they play, however when a child moves from the Pippins to the family groups or Pixies and Bramleys his or her Keyperson will stay the same wherever possible.